dandi/handbook/docs/10_using_dandi.md

         1. Convert your data to NWB 2.1+ in a local folder.
 Let's call this `<source_folder>` This step can be complex depending on your data.
 Feel free to [reach out to us for help](https://github.com/dandi/helpdesk/discussions).
-        1. Validate the NWB files by running: `dandi validate <source_folder>`.
+        2. Validate the NWB files by running: `dandi validate <source_folder>`.
         **If you are having trouble with validation, make sure the conversions were run with the most recent version of `PyNWB` and `MatNWB`.**
-        1. Preparing a dataset folder for upload:
+        3. Preparing a dataset folder for upload:

                 dandi download https://dandiarchive.org/dandiset/<dataset_id>/draft
                 cd <dataset_id>
                 dandi organize <source_folder> -f dry
                 dandi organize <source_folder>
-                dandi upload
+                dandi upload  # for staging: dandi upload -i dandi-staging

-        1. Add metadata on the Web.
-Click on the `Edit metadata` link by visiting your dandiset landing page: `https://dandiarchive.org/dandiset/<dataset_id>/draft`
+        5. Add metadata by visiting your dandiset landing page:
+       `https://dandiarchive.org/dandiset/<dataset_id>/draft` and clicking on the `METADATA` link.
-        1. Use the dandiset URL in your preprint directly, or download it using the dandi CLI:
+        6. Use the dandiset URL in your preprint directly, or download it using the dandi CLI:
             `dandi download https://dandiarchive.org/dandiset/<dataset_id>/draft`
     1. BIDS format:
         1. Please [reach out to Dandi team for help](https://github.com/dandi/helpdesk/discussions).